khalekuzzamancse/Flutter-Development/Theory/project_strcuture_related.md

 `.idea`,`.vs_code`,`yyy.iml`  these are IDE specfic file,if you removed them by mistake,and the IDE do not show the project structure,then clean the project using
 `flutter clean` and close the IDE and open again,that will be worked insha-allah.

+Note that if by mistake delete the ".iml" file and your project is not show well android studio then:
+- close the Android Studio
+- Open the project in File Explorer
+- Delete the .idea folder
+- Delete the .dart_tool folder
+- Open the Project again in Android Studio

 adding android target
 `flutter create --platforms=android .`
 note the dot(.) represent the current directory so make sure